Once a time

 CINDERELLA, BAKER & the woods, The is straight, You it well, But who can

-Into the to lift the spell-
+Into the woods to the spell-

-Into the woods to Mother-
+Into the woods to visit

-BAKER'S the woods to fetch the things-
+WIFE Into the to fetch the things-

 To make the